zammad/zammad-admin-documentation/manage/groups/settings.rst

    permissions.
 That means you can treat each group as an individual group - even if they have a child/parent relation.

-   Note: Zammad doesn't show you any child group of the currently selected group.
+   .. hint:: Zammad doesn't show you any child group of the currently selected
+      group.
 This would lead to a circular reference!

 Assignment timeout
    The time in minutes after which the ticket's ownership will revert back to